Addison Rae: Other activities

-Partnerships and business ventures
+Business ventures and endorsements

 Rae has partnered with various companies such as Pandora (in collaboration with Charli XCX), L'Oréal, Lululemon, Reebok, and YSL Beauty.
 Rae has an estimated net worth of $25 million, earning over $5 million in 2020.
 She was also included as a limited-time playable character in the mobile video game War of the Visions: Final Fantasy Brave Exvius in November 2022.

-Rae started her own fragrance line Addison Rae Fragrance in 2021.
-It features several water-based, alcohol-free scents that aim to provide mood benefits in addition to fragrance.
-The fragrances come in bottles that change color with temperature, offering a sensory or novelty element, each described with fruity, floral, or fresh woody notes.
-Rae co-founded Item Beauty, a cosmetics and skincare brand.
-The brand promoted clean, cruelty-free, and vegan-friendly products that were dermatologist-tested.
-As of 2023, the brand was discontinued.
+In 2020, Rae co-founded Item Beauty, a cosmetics and skincare brand; the brand was discontinued by 2023.
+In 2021, Rae started her own fragrance line Addison Rae Fragrance which featured several water-based, alcohol-free scents.
 In 2022, Rae partnered with Alani Nu to make her own energy drink flavor, 'Berry Pop'.

-Rae was the face of the Marc Jacobs x Vaquera bag collab; a Y2K-inspired bag in celebration of Marc Jacobs’ 40th Anniversary in November 2024.
-Rae was seen using Chanel N°5 in her "Aquamarine" music video.

-On the day of the release of her debut album Addison, Rae partnered with Matchaful in New York City.
-She handed out their collab drink 'Summer Forever' to the first 50 guests in line.
+In November 2024, Rae was later the face of the Marc Jacobs x Vaquera bag collab; a Y2K-inspired bag in celebration of Marc Jacobs' 40th Anniversary.
+On the day of the release of her debut album Addison, Rae partnered with Matchaful in New York City with a special drink, "Summer Forever", given to the first 50 guests in line.
 In August 2025, Rae announced a collaboration with Lucky Brand.
 The partnership debuted with the Addison Ultra Low Rise Flare, a style inspired by early 2000s fashion.
 Rae had already been wearing the jeans during her live performances leading up to the launch.
 Together, Rae and Lucky Brand set out to "bring back the Y2K aesthetic with the goal of turning low-rise skeptics into believers."
+In March 2026, Rae and Lucky Brand added to their partnership by launching the Addison Ultra Low Short.